-10 Soothing Gifts for the Most Stressed Out People in Your Life
+10 Soothing Gifts for Stressed-Out People in Your Lifeby Amanda Page Editor

 The holidays can be a stressful time of year.
 Shopping, traveling, office parties, work deadlines; it all contributes to a lot of anxiety and stress.
 This year, consider sharing the gift of relaxation.
 Help your friends, family, and co-workers take a chill pill with one of these soothing gifts.